tsunami416604/azure-docs.hu-hu/articles/security/fundamentals/encryption-overview.md

 ## <a name="in-transit-encryption-in-vms"></a>Átvitel közbeni titkosítás a virtuális gépeken

-A (z), a rendszerből és a Windows rendszerű virtuális gépek közötti, a kapcsolat természetétől függően számos módon titkosítva vannak az adatok.
+A (z), a rendszerből és a Windows rendszerű virtuális gépek közötti, a kapcsolat természetétől függően több módon is titkosítható adatok.

 ### <a name="rdp-sessions"></a>RDP-munkamenetek